FREQUENTLY ASKED QUESTIONS

 What are the Parent/Guardian Responsibilities?

-We want parents to enjoy their student’s high school experience as they support them through the decision-making process for their next chapter.
-Additionally, we expect parents to:
+I want parents to enjoy their student’s high school experience as they support them through the decision-making process for their next chapter.
+Additionally, I expect parents to:

 Cheer and praise students for their efforts and not comparison-driven results.

 Be forthcoming on financial constraints early in the process with the student and college coach.

 Appreciate their student for who they are and not how they compare to other students.

 Be respectful of the inherent stress of the process and designate specific times to talk about high school academics and college bound process with their student while not allowing it to consume the high school years.